Abtao-class submarine: Construction and career

 The Peruvian Navy initially ordered two submarines from Electric Boat on 8 December 1951 based on the United States Navy's Mackerel design.
 The first two were laid down at the yard in Groton, Connecticut on 12 May 1952 and two more on 27 October 1955.
 The four submarines were initially named for animals (Lobo, Tiburón, Atun and Merlin).
 The class was initially known as the Lobo class, and later as the Dos de Mayo class.
 However, a decree in April 1957 by the President of Peru, Manuel Prado Ugarteche, ordered that the names of the vessels be changed to those of famous Peruvian battles.
 Lobo became Dos de Mayo, Tiburón became Abtao, Atun became Angamos and Merlin became Iquique.
 Abtao was the first to launch in October 1953 and commission in February 1954 and Iquique the last to launch in February 1957 and commission in October 1957.
 They were the last submarines constructed by the United States for the export market.

 Abtao and Dos de Mayo underwent a refit at Groton in 1965 and Angamos and Iquique in 1968.
-In 1988, Abtao took part in the rescue of the crew of the submarine BAP Pacocha which had sunk after a collision with the fishing vessel Kiowa Maru.
+In August 1988, Abtao took part in the rescue of the crew of the submarine BAP Pacocha which had sunk after a collision with the fishing vessel Kiowa Maru.
 Angamos was taken out of service in 1990, followed by Iquique in 1993.
 Abtao was removed from service on 10 May 1999 and placed in reserve.
 The ship was removed from naval service in 2000 and converted into a museum ship in 2004 in Lima, Peru.
 Dos de Mayo was the last ship to be removed from service in 1999.